AliLtfa/Censr/README.md

 ## Building from Source

 This extension doesn't require a build step - it's plain JavaScript that runs directly in the browser.
 Just load the folder as an unpacked extension.
+Use the release versions to load with the icons.

 ## Credits